Driving licence in Germany: Driving licence class T

 may be driven.
 Class T can be acquired at the age of 16.
-Furthermore, class T is included in driving license class CE or can be applied for additionally when exchanging a class 3 driving license, if necessary.
-The restriction to agricultural and forestry purposes (see class L) also applies to class T. The acquisition of the driving license class T includes the classes AM and L.
+Furthermore, class T is included in driving licence class CE or can be applied for additionally when exchanging a class 3 driving licence, if necessary.
+The restriction to agricultural and forestry purposes (see class L) also applies to class T. The acquisition of the driving licence class T includes the classes AM and L.

-Driving license class S
+Driving licence class S

-Between February 1, 2005 and January 18, 2013, people aged 16 and over were allowed to obtain the new driving license class S in accordance with an EU regulation.
+Between February 1, 2005 and January 18, 2013, people aged 16 and over were allowed to obtain the new driving licence class S in accordance with an EU regulation.
 It applied to light motorcycles and quads; light motorcycles are vehicles similar to passenger cars, but with a maximum weight of 350 kg (for electric vehicles, this value excludes the batteries).

-For all vehicles that may be moved with the driving license class S, it applies that the maximum speed determined by the design may not exceed 45 km/h and, in addition, the cubic capacity of gasoline engines may not exceed 50 cm³ or, in the case of diesel or electric engines, the power may not exceed 4 kW.
+For all vehicles that may be moved with the driving licence class S, it applies that the maximum speed determined by the design may not exceed 45 km/h and, in addition, the cubic capacity of petrol engines may not exceed 50 cm³ or, in the case of diesel or electric engines, the power may not exceed 4 kW.

-The new driving license class raised many questions and was highly controversial among politicians, traffic experts and parents alike in connection with the corresponding vehicles ("light vehicles").
+The new driving licence class raised many questions and was highly controversial among politicians, traffic experts and parents alike in connection with the corresponding vehicles ("light vehicles").
 Light vehicles in particular suffer from serious safety deficiencies.

-Since January 19, 2013, Class S driving licenses have no longer been issued.
-The authorization to drive these vehicles is now in the new class AM (class L2E for the quad as a three-wheeled motorcycle, class L6e for the light motorcycle according to 2002/24 EC or today's Article 4 of Regulation (EU) No. 168/2013).
+Since January 19, 2013, Class S driving licences have no longer been issued.
+The authorisation to drive these vehicles is now in the new class AM (class L2E for the quad as a three-wheeled motorcycle, class L6e for the light motorcycle according to 2002/24 EC or today's Article 4 of Regulation (EU) No. 168/2013).

 Card validity

 The driving licence card is valid for 15 years, and is replaced with a new card when it expires.

 Before 19 January 2013, the driving licence card was valid without time limit.
 There is a decision that cards issued before that date expire on 19 January 2033.

-Although the driving licence is an official document issued by authorities, it has very limited validity as an identity card.
+In countries that do not have an obligatory identity document a driving licence is often accepted as proof of identity.
+There is an official German identity card, and the driving licence is not normally accepted as an identity document in Germany.
+An expired driving licence card does not result in the suspension of the driver's licence - it continues to exist regardless.